 Authenticating from Active Directory using RADIUS/NPS¶

-Windows 2008 and later can be configured as a RADIUS server using Microsoft’s Network Policy Server (NPS).
-This allows authentication for OpenVPN, Captive Portal, the PPPoE server, or even the pfSense® GUI itself using Windows Server local user accounts or Active Directory.
+Windows Servers can be configured as a RADIUS server using the Microsoft Network Policy Server (NPS).
+This allows a Windows Server to handle authentication for OpenVPN, Captive Portal, the PPPoE server, or even the firewall GUI itself.
+NPS can authenticate based on Windows Server local user accounts or Active Directory.

 Choosing a server for NPS¶